IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/line-chart.md

 <div class="divider--half"></div>

-## $PlatformShort$ Line Chart Advanced Scenarios
+## Advanced Types of Line Charts

-For more advanced types of line charts, use `XamDataChart` control to create other types of line charts as the following sections demonstrate them.
+The following sections explain more advanced types of $PlatformShort$ Line Charts that can be created using the `XamDataChart` control instead of `XamCategoryChart` control with simplified API.

 ## $PlatformShort$ Stacked Line Chart